webersab/entGraph/README.md

 **Step 4**: You can simply download the linked and parsed NewsSpike corpus (NewsSpike_CCG_parsed.tar.gz) to your preferred location and skip to step 5.
 For more information on the parsing format, please see parsing_readme.txt.
 Alternatively, follow steps 4.1 to 4.5 to parse and link the NewsSpike corpus (or your own corpus) into predicate argument structure using the graph-parser (developped by Siva Reddy) based on CCG parser (easyCCG).

 **Step 4.1**: Download the NewsSpike Corpus from http://www.cs.washington.edu/ai/clzhang/release.tar.gz and copy the data folder inside entGraph.

-**Step 4.2**: Split the input json file line by line: run entailment.Util.convertReleaseToRawJson(inputJsonAddress) 1>rawJsonAddress (by changing Util's main function), where inputJsonAddress should be by default "data/release/crawlbatched".
+Or make sure that your own corpus has the format that is required.
+Best place to see that is to look at one file from the input to the German pipeline.

+**Step 4.2**: I changed entailment.Util.convertReleaseToRawJson(inputJsonAddress) so that it points to my text.
+Shall this ever be released to a wider public I will change it to take command line input.
+It will print the output to news_raw.json.
 Run the code as:

-    java -cp lib/*:bin entailment.Util data/release/crawl 1>news_raw.json

-**Step 4.3**: Extract binary relations from the input json file: Run the bash script: `prArgs.sh` (This takes about 12 hours on the servers I used with 20 threads.)
-Change the input and output paths as necessary inside the bash script.
-You can find `prArgs.sh` on the codalab page.

-Example input/output paths:

-* fName=news_raw.json
-* oName1=predArgs_gen.txt (binary relations with at least one Named Entity argument, which is used in our experiments).
-* oName2=predArgs_NE.txt (binary relations with two NE arguments).
+    entailment.Util

+**Step 4.3**: Extract binary relations from the input json file: Javad recommends running the bash script prArgs.sh but I couldn't get that to work with my setup.
+Moreover the output obscures anything going wrong which led to me running this scrip for 24 hours with it actually just spewing errors that I didn't get to see, because the output is just numbers conting up.
+So, don't do that.
+Make sure that your input file is still named news_raw.json.

 The number of threads (numThreads) is a parameter which might need to be changed in constants.ConstantsParsing.
 Please keep the other parameters unchanged.

 Run:

-     sh prArgs.sh
+     entailment.LinesHandler

 **Step 4.4**: Download news_linked.json and put it in folder aida.
 This is the output of NE linking (In our experiments, we used AIDALight).
+If you're using your own data, this is the point at which you get a version of Aida light and do the linking yourself.
+Enjoy.

 **Step 4.5**: Run entailment.Util (change the main function to run convertPredArgsToJson) as follows: